 Oia is Expensive

-Lodging in Oia is significantly more expensive than other parts of Greece.
-In Crete we found that average Airbnbs cost between $45 and $90 per night.
-In Santorini it was a struggle to find an Airbnb for less than $200 per night.
-For us, that was so expensive that we opted to only stay for only three nights compared to eight nights in Crete.
+Lodging in Oia is significantly more expensive than in other parts of Greece.
+We found that average Airbnbs cost between $45 and $90 per night in Crete.
+However, in Santorini, it was a struggle to find an Airbnb for less than $200 per night.
+That was so expensive that we opted to only stay for three nights compared to eight nights in Crete.

-The shopping in Santorini is very expensive, too, especially in Oia.
-Instead of finding small, local merchants, luxury international brands like Gucci, Louis Vuitton, Jimmy Choo and Chanel dominated the store fronts, as well as exclusive art galleries.
+The shopping in Santorini is very spendy, too, especially in Oia.
+Instead of finding small, local merchants, international luxury brands like Gucci, Louis Vuitton, Jimmy Choo, and Chanel dominated the storefronts and exclusive art galleries.

-Dining also costs much more in Santorini than other parts of Greece, or even than where I live in the United States.
-We used a Greek Salad as our measuring tool as we looked at menus, since they are identical at every restaurant.
-In Crete a Greek salad large enough to feed two to four people, depending on if it was eaten as a main or a side, was always 4 to 6 Euros ($5-$7).
+Dining also costs much more in Santorini than in other parts of Greece, and even more than where I live in the United States.
+We used a Greek Salad as our measuring tool as we looked at menus since they are identical at every restaurant.
+In Crete, a Greek salad large enough to feed two to four people, depending on if it was eaten as a main or a side, was always 4 to 6 Euros ($5-$7).
 In Oia we saw Greek Salads for 9 to 16 Euros ($10-$18).
 Just to give you an idea.

 Santorini’s Food is Not Super Fresh, Aside from Seafood

-I will preface this by saying that we went to Santorini after a week in Crete, an island that is completely self-sufficient, and grows all of its food locally.
+I will preface this by saying that we went to Santorini after a week in Crete, an entirely self-sufficient island that grows all of its food locally.
 Food doesn’t get any fresher than the farm-to-table norm of Crete.
-Santorini is much smaller than Crete, and therefore doesn’t have as much land to dedicate to agriculture.
+Santorini is much smaller than Crete and therefore doesn’t have as much land to dedicate to agriculture.
 The land that it does have for agriculture is used primarily for vineyards and wineries.
-The seafood in Santorini is very fresh, but the Landfood is all imported, and therefore not as fresh.
-For example, I found that the tomatoes were not as red and the olive oil was not as green and flavorful as what we ate in Crete.
+The seafood in Santorini is very fresh, but the landfood is all imported and therefore not as fresh.
+For example, I found that the tomatoes were not as red, and the olive oil was not as green and flavorful as what we ate in Crete.

 Santorini Residents are Kind, Hospitable People

 We found that the lodging hosts were very kind and helpful people.
-No matter what island we were on, Greeks make great hosts, and really go above and beyond in the hospitality department.
-Our vacation rental host in Finikia arranged our transportation to and from their lodging, met us in the village parking lot so we wouldn’t get lost, and would chat with us and answer all of our questions about the island.
+Greeks made great hosts and went above and beyond in the hospitality department no matter what island we were on.
+Our vacation rental host in Finikia arranged our transportation to and from their lodging, met us in the village parking lot to avoid getting lost, and would chat with us and answer all of our questions about the island.

-We had a MAJOR travel snafu (that is a totally separate article to write) and the kind hosts at Annio Flats Hotel went above and beyond to make sure that we made a last minute ferry back to Crete that was a scramble and change of plans, and meant we couldn’t spend the night with them afterall.
+We had a MAJOR travel snafu (that is a separate article to write), and the kind hosts at Annio Flats Hotel went above and beyond to make sure that we made a last-minute ferry back to Crete that was a scramble and change of plans, and meant we couldn’t spend the night with them after all.
 They even offered to drive us themselves if our transportation to the ferry port didn’t work out.
 (As a side note: They were so great and their property so beautiful, we would definitely stay with them again in Imerovigli.)
-During our time in Greece, we always left properties and even restaurants feeling that we wanted to keep in touch, and hoping we had made a new friend.
+During our time in Greece, we always left properties and even restaurants feeling that we wanted to keep in touch and hoping we had made a new friend.
 Santorini was just as hospitable in that regard.

 Santorini is Lacking Greek Locals

 One of our drivers, a man from the country of Georgia, told us that he lives six months of the year in Santorini, driving tourists around, and the other six months in his home country of Georgia.
-He told us that 75% of the people living on Santorini are not Greek, because it is a popular place for foreigners to work, and the local population couldn’t possibly manage the influx of tourists on their own.
-This statistic is obviously heresay, but it does illustrate a point: between tourists and foreign workers, there just aren’t a lot of Greeks in Santorini.
-While I enjoyed meeting people from Georgia, the Ukraine, Romania and Bulgaria, for people looking for a more authentically Greek experience, Santorini might not be the place to do that, as far as the people are concerned.
+He told us that 75% of the people living on Santorini are not Greek because it is a popular place for foreigners to work, and the local population couldn’t possibly manage the influx of tourists on their own.
+This statistic is obviously hearsay, but it illustrates a point: between tourists and foreign workers, there aren’t many Greeks in Santorini.
+While I enjoyed meeting people from Georgia, the Ukraine, Romania, and Bulgaria, for people looking for a more authentically Greek experience, Santorini might not be the place to do that, as far as the people are concerned.

 Santorini Has a Ton of American Tourists

-Because I strive to be Touristish, for me, I like to travel where there are not a lot of people like me.
+Because I strive to be Touristish, I like to travel where there are not many people like me.
 When we were deep in the mountains of Crete, one of our hosts told us, “We are so excited that you are from America!
 We can’t believe you are here!
 Americans only go to Athens and Santorini.
 What made you come to Crete?”
-This really surprised us, but she wasn’t exaggerating.
+Her comment surprised us, but she wasn’t exaggerating.
 We only heard an American accent during our time in Crete two times, and one was in the line to catch the ferry to Santorini.
 For some travelers, this may be a pro of Santorini because they take comfort in being surrounded by their kin-folk.
-For me, I was disappointed that there were so many American tourists in Santorini, because it didn’t feel as if I was… I don’t know… traveling to a far away land?
-And several times I found my fellow American tourists to be rude and obnoxious.
-But maybe the Europeans are also rude tourists, and I just can’t understand what they are saying?
-And maybe when I’m having a bad day, and in a grumpy mood, I appreciate being in a place where people can’t understand me to know that? *grin* I think it just seems like everyone is happier and more polite when you can’t understand what they are saying.
+For me, I was disappointed that there were so many American tourists in Santorini because it didn’t feel as if I was… I don’t know… traveling to a faraway land?
+And several times, I found my fellow American tourists to be rude and obnoxious.
+But maybe the Europeans are also rude tourists, but I just couldn’t understand what they were saying?
+And maybe when I was having a bad day and in a grumpy mood, I appreciated being in a place where people couldn’t understand me to know that? *grin* I think it just seems like everyone is happier and more polite when you can’t understand what they are saying.